xcp-ng/xcp-ng-org/docs/develprocess.md

 - Build the XAPI:
     - Go to the dir where your `xen-api` code base is.
-    - Run `opam install . --deps-only -t`, this installs the dependecies the build needs.
+    - Run `opam install . --deps-only -t`, this installs the dependencies the build needs.
     - Run `./configure`
     - Now you can run `make`, `make install` or `make test`

 ## Kernel module policy

 In XCP-ng, there is only one version of the kernel that is supported at a given time.
-There's also an [alternate kernel](hardware#alternate-kernel) available for troubleshooting.
+There's also an [alternate kernel](hardware.md#alternate-kernel) available for troubleshooting.
 The policy differs whether the kernel modules are for XCP-ng's supported kernel or for an alternate kernel.

 ### What are kernel modules?
 See <https://en.wikipedia.org/wiki/Loadable_kernel_module>